Jay Z's million-album Samsung sale unlikely to count for charts

-LOS ANGELES (Reuters) - Rapper Jay Z’s upcoming studio album will go to a million users of Samsung smartphones three days before its official release in a promotional deal, but the distribution is unlikely to count toward official sales figures, an industry expert said on Monday.
+LOS ANGELES, June 17 (Reuters) - Rapper Jay Z’s upcoming studio album will go to a million users of Samsung smartphones three days before its official release in a promotional deal, but the distribution is unlikely to count toward official sales figures, an industry expert said on Monday.

 Jay Z, 43, announced on Sunday in a three-minute television commercial during the telecast of basketball’s NBA Finals that his latest album “Magna Carter Holy Grail” will be released on July 4 exclusively to 1 million users of Samsung smartphones who had downloaded a special app.
 That is three days before its public release.